 The rise to stardom

 Mamoru was no exception.
-While he had quite some experience the entertainment business, he had none as a seiyuu.
+While he had quite some experience in the entertainment business, he had none as a seiyuu.

-Luckily, he has something that captivates others in his performance and even personality, so the fact that the attention slowly started to be focused on Mamoru, at the time yearning to be a rising star, this phenomenon was nothing more than the number one reaction he craved, especially in the seiyuu industry where one has to be different and unique so as to thrive since otherwise someone else will overtake him.
+Luckily, he has something that captivates others in his performance and even personality, so the fact that the attention slowly started to be focused on Mamoru, at the time yearning to be a rising star, this phenomenon was nothing more than the number one reaction he craved, especially in the seiyuu industry where one has to be different and unique so as to thrive since otherwise, someone else will overtake him.

 Back in 2002, Mamoru got his first role in Shin Megami Tensei: Devil Children as Akira, one of the main characters.
 This role would be the start of his long journey towards stardom.